RxL-Hritik-Chaudhary/PVS-Testbed/README.md

 ## 2.How to push code to this repo

 a.
-All git commands must performed on root directory of project instead of pvSignalTest directory.
+All git commands must performed on root directory of project instead of pvSignalTest directory. <br/>
+b.
+Also set origin for this repo manually. <br/>

 ##NOTE: git commands will follow on root directory and all gradle/java commands works from pvSignalTest directory, Also for UI code it present in pvSignalTest/src/main/testbed-frontend which built using JS library react.